-Key Stage 1 / Key Stage 2
+Key Stage 1 and Key Stage 2

-- That employment is mentioned in all person centred reviews - Where possible students to have 'job roles' in class
+- That employment is mentioned in all person centred reviews. - Where possible students to have 'job roles' in class. - Communication topics are linked to roles and responsibilities throughout the year.

-Key Stage 3 / Key Stage 4
+Key Stage 3 and Key Stage 4

-- To be encouraged to identify personal traits, strengths and skills and develop confidence and have high expectations of themselves. - To begin building vocational profiles - To be introduced to careers resources and informed how to use them - To build on personal strengths and begin to link skills to specific careers enabling realistic informed decisions at transition stages - To be introduced to the world of work and how it constantly changes - To be introduced to software and websites - To be encouraged to think about what they might like to achieve after school - To explore post 16 pathways
+- To be encouraged to identify personal traits, strengths and skills and develop confidence and have high expectations of themselves. - To begin building vocational profiles. - To be introduced to careers resources and informed how to use them. - To build on personal strengths and begin to link skills to specific careers enabling realistic informed decisions at transition stages. - To be introduced to the world of work and how it constantly changes. - To be introduced to software and websites. - To be encouraged to think about what they might like to achieve after school.

-• To be encouraged to use careers resources available and informed where to find out more about specific careers
+- To explore post 16 pathways. - To be encouraged to use careers resources available and informed where to find out more about specific careers.